luxeengine/luxe-docs/docs/tutorial/using-modules.md

 !!! note "workflow issue"
     The ideal workflow would be to configure the jar prototype in the editor.
     Because you currently can't configure the root entity in a prototype, we'll have to put the configuration in the code.
+This will be fixed soon.

 To make the jar a physics object, we attach an Arcade modifier as before.
 We'll set the properties for the physics object here too.